Thalitasoliveira/Thalitasoliveira/README.md

 -💻 I worked for 2.5 years as Technical Support with an emphasis on (Help - Desk, Infrastructure, Data, LGPD, Information Security and Systems Development).

--👩🏼‍🎓I participated in the first group of the Empower Code program of Zenvia-Alura companies.
+-🖥️I participated in the first group of the Empower Code program of Zenvia-Alura companies.
 Aiming to develop or initiate talented women in the field of technology

 -👏🏼I'm Former DIO Campus Expert Ambassador.Link https://dio.me/sign-up?ref=WO7X4AX8N5.